urlbox/urlbox-dotnet/README.md

 Some renders can take some time to complete (think full page screenshots of infinitely scrolling sites, MP4 with retina level quality, or large full page PDF renders).

-If you anticipate your request being larger, then we would recommend using the [`/async`](https://urlbox.com/docs/api#create-a-render-asynchronously) endpoint, to reduce your network request time.
+If you anticipate your request being larger, then we would recommend using the [`/async`](https://urlbox.com/docs/api#create-a-render-asynchronously) endpoint by calling the `renderAsync(options)` method.

-Within the SDK you'll find the `renderAsync(options)` method.
-This method hits the `/async` endpoint.

 Here is an example of its usage: